While you are here – please check out my home page!

 NB: For the purposes of this weblog series “Creative Writing Group”, I will not be mentioning any names or personal details of participants or even the name of the organisation that runs the sessions.
 Individuals have the right to privacy, so it will only be about my own experience – and broad statements about each particular session.
 I hope you will understand.

 CREATIVE WRITING PROCESS

-In our group there are between five to eight participants, one creative writing specialist and one co-facilitator.
-At this very first session it was really about getting to know each other, gaining a sense of being comfortable in sharing basic facts amongst the group, in this new space.
+In our group, there are between five to eight participants, one creative writing specialist and one co-facilitator.
+In this very first session, it was really about getting to know each other and gaining a sense of being comfortable in sharing basic facts amongst the group, in this new space.
 We then embarked on several creative writing exercises where we were asked to write about (1) The View; then about (2) Where am I right now!; and lastly (3) What am I an expert in?
 After each piece was written, we shared our writings with each other.
-It was very interesting to share and hear each others creative writing endeavours and was a wonderful way to get to know each other in a manner that was quite personally informative.
+It was very interesting to share and hear each other’s creative writing endeavours and was a wonderful way to get to know each other in a manner that was quite personally informative.

 MY CREATING WRITING PIECE TITLED “THE HAPPY BOX!”

 We were given homework to do which was to write another piece on ‘What I am an expert in?’ this is the writing piece I would like to share here below.
 I gave it the title of ‘The Happy Box!’: